 A rich country can only eliminate poverty if it frames policies that focus on increasing people’s capabilities, in place of the fetish for GDP growth.

 How Democracy Protects People’s Well-Being

-For Sen, democracy is not mean voting and elections.
-Rather, democracy is best seen as ‘government by discussion’, namely people’s participation and public reasoning.
-Analysing past famines, Sen emphasizes the importance of democracy and freedom of the press, and argues that “no major famine has ever occurred in a functioning democracy with regular elections, opposition parties, basic freedom of speech and a relatively free media (even when the country is very poor and in a seriously adverse food situation)”.
+For Sen, democracy is not mere voting and elections.
+Rather, he sees democracy as ‘government by discussion’, namely people’s participation and public reasoning.
+Analyzing past famines, Sen underlined the importance of democracy and freedom of the speech, and argues that “no major famine has ever occurred in a functioning democracy with regular elections, opposition parties, basic freedom of speech and a relatively free media (even when the country is very poor and in a seriously adverse food situation)”.
 The prevalence of famines, which had been a persistent feature of the long history of the colonial India, ended abruptly with the establishment of a democracy after independence.
 Another historical example he cites is the massive famine in China during 1958-61 during the failed ‘Great Leap Forward’, which claimed close to 30 million of lives.

 Applications of the Capability Approach

 The well-being of people depends upon many things other than increased income or resources.
-All such things are sidelined when an economic measure like the GDP is taken to indicate development.
+All such things get sidelined when the GDP alone is used as proxy for development.
 The basic objective of development should be to create an enabling environment for people to live long, healthy, and creative lives.
 This goal is lost when the immediate concern becomes accumulation of commodities and financial wealth.
 In reality, they are only means to expand people’s capabilities and freedom of choices, not ends in themselves.

 The capability approach is more fundamental and comprehensive in nature as it shifts the focus from the means (resources) to the ends (human well-being), by putting the people in the center.
 Anti-poverty programs must not focus on reduction of income poverty alone.
 Enhancement of human capabilities must also go hand in hand with the economic growth for it to be sustainable.